shaloo/docs.arcana/includes/text-snippets/discord_config_steps.md

       {% include "./text-snippets/socialauth_add_config.md" %}

 You can choose to use defaults for other settings or change them as per your use case.
-Refer to the [how to configure dApp guide]({{page.meta.arcana.root_rel_path}}/howto/config_dapp.md) for details.
+For more details, see [How to configure dApp Guide]({{page.meta.arcana.root_rel_path}}/howto/config_dapp.md) for details.

 Go to the `Configure->Social Auth` configuration section and copy the **redirect URI** value displayed there.
 This will be used in the next step to setup Discord OAuth.![redirect_page](/img/an_dApp_config_redirect_uri.png)